Are you responsible for messaging and positioning in your role? 92% of product marketers state this is their top responsibility, and it should be.

 Messaging and positioning really is a fundamental area of product marketing.
 The truth is messaging really isn't that hard, it's not easy, but it's not hard.
 The challenge really there is moving past your existing narratives.

-For us as PMMs, it can also be really hard to step outside of what we know and speak the language of the people that we're trying to influence.
+For us as PMMs, it can also be hard to step outside of what we know and speak the language of the people that we're trying to influence.
 The key here is to really make room for outside perspectives because if you want to tell a story that's going to resonate, you want to make sure you're listening to the people that you're talking to.

 Before we do that, though, it's important to define what effective messaging really means.